jamesdixon/ember-cli-simple-auth-firebase/README.md

 #Firebase Authenticator for Ember Simple Auth
 This is a custom authenticator for the fantastic [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth) project.

+**This addon currently only supports Firebase Email & Password authentication.**

 ## Installation

 If you're using Ember CLI, installation is simple.
 Just issue the following two commands within your Ember project directory.